Office of the Town Clerk

 Fish & Game Licenses

 (For more information, go to the CT State Dept. of Environmental Protection Website)

 As of January, 2009 this office no longer sells game licenses.
 The CT DEEP has gone paperless.
 Some area towns such as of East Lyme and Colchester will sell licenses as they have the DEEP Kiosks (Dedicated computers) for that purpose.
 Also you may purchase the licenses online at the DEEP website: http://www.ct.gov/deep/site/default.asp

 The Town Clerk accepts service for the Town for all complaints, suits, etc. Once accepted, the original is stamped with date of receipt.
 A copy goes to our Town Attorney, the First Selectman and the Department involved.
 This is a public record and is open for public inspection.

 The month of June is when all dogs in Connecticut are to be licensed.
 We process approximately 550 dog licenses per year.
 Reminders are mailed out at the end of May as a reminder to those who have previously licensed their pet that it is time to do it again.

 When a dog is acquired, the new owner has thirty days in which to license it.
 All dogs of the age of 6 months must be licensed.

 In order to license a dog, a current certificate of rabies vaccination, with expiration date, MUST BE presented.
 This certificate is provided by the Veterinarian.
-Also, if a dog is neutered or spayed, that certificate is presented to us.
+Also if the dog is neutered or spayed, that certificate should be presented to us.
 A rabies tag is not acceptable.